Efficient Analysis of Latent Spaces in Heterogeneous Networks: Estimation of the latent spaces

 where we let $Y_{t,-s}=[Y_t,\, - Y_s] \in \mathbb{R}^{n\times (d_t+d_s)}$, and $V_{t,s}\in \mathbb{R}^{(d_t+d_s) \times k}$ is a matrix whose columns can be any set of basis of the null space of $Y_{t,s} = [Y_t, Y_s] \in \mathbb{R}^{n\times (d_t+d_s)}$.

 \end{proposition}

 Assumption (i) in Proposition \ref{prop:yqtoz} posits an oracle situation where we can accurately estimate each $Y_t^{\star}$ individually up to the orthogonal group transformation $\mathcal{O}(d_t)$.
-Assumption (ii) in Proposition \ref{prop:yqtoz} is the same as the assumption (ii) in Proposition \ref{prop:identify} for the model identifiability.
-Eq. \eqref{eq:yqretrievez_lm} provides the theoretical foundation for identifying $Z^{\star}$ based on joint information from $Y_t$ and $Y_s$, which is unachievable when only investigating each $Y_t$ individually.
-However, \eqref{eq:yqretrievez_lm} may not be directly applicable to estimating $Z^{\star}$ in practice due to the following reasons.
-First, an estimator $\mathring{Y}_t$ obtained in Step 1 may not exactly satisfy $\mathring{Y}_t\mathring{Y}_t^{\top} = Y_t^{\star}Y_t^{\star\top}$, and consequently, \eqref{eq:yqretrievez_lm} may not hold precisely.
-Second, \eqref{eq:yqretrievez_lm} relies on the index set $\mathcal{T}$, whose definition depends on the unknown true parameters.
+Assumption (ii) in Proposition \ref{prop:yqtoz} is the same as Assumption (ii) in Proposition \ref{prop:identify}.
+Eq. \eqref{eq:yqretrievez_lm} provides the theoretical foundation for identifying $Z^{\star}$, which is unachievable when only investigating each $Y_t$ individually.
+However, \eqref{eq:yqretrievez_lm} may not be directly applicable to estimating $Z^{\star}$ in practice because an estimator $\mathring{Y}_t$ obtained in Step (a) may not exactly satisfy $\mathring{Y}_t\mathring{Y}_t^{\top} = Y_t^{\star}Y_t^{\star\top}$, and $\mathcal{T}$ relies on unknown true parameters.